-Deeper insights: With the right research, planning, and execution, you can glean powerful insights that help you better understand your customers.
+- Deeper insights: With the right research, planning, and execution, you can glean powerful insights tht help you better understand your customers.

-Better budgeting: A marketing plan helps you prioritise your budget and allocate the right amount needed to execute your business, or have a better understanding of what you would need.
+- Better budgeting: A marketing plan helps you prioritize your budget and allocate the right amount needed to execute, or have a better understanding of what you would need.

-Competitive edge: Getting ahead with competitors is difficult, but having a well-thought-out marketing strategy helps you stay at the front of your customers’ minds.
-A competitor analysis can also support this and help you figure out what works and what doesn’t.
+- Competitive edge: Getting ahead with competitors is difficult, but have a well-thought-out marketing strategy helps you stay top of mind with customers.

 Before you get started

-A list of your product offerings and roadmap: Have a document that lists your inventory, product offerings, or services.
-If you have plans for expansion or adding new products, include them too, with a timeline for opening, launch, or release.
+- A list of your product offerings and roadmap: Have a document that lists your inventory, product offerings, or services.
+If you have plans for expansion or adding new products, include those with a timeline for opening, launch, or release.

-Customer feedback: Comb over feedback from customer surveys or feedback from receipts.
-Check Google and Trustpilot reviews, or any other local listings, in addition to social media channels where you can hear straight from your customer what they do and do not like about your business or offerings.
+- Customer feedback: Comb over feedback from customer surveys or feedback from receipts.
+Check Google and Yelp reviews, or any other local listings, in addition to channels like social media where you can hear straight from your customer what they do and do not like about your business or offerings.

 Examples of different types of marketing